unfoldingWord/uw-content-validation/src/core/field-text-check.md

 //        Simply click inside here and add, change, or delete text as required.

 import { checkTextField } from './field-text-check';
-import { RenderLines, RenderRawResults } from '../demos/RenderProcessedResults';
+import { RenderRawResults } from '../demos/RenderProcessedResults';

 // Empty, space, good, and bad, link, and RC text samples const textE = "";